CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ## The Pod Files

 There are only a few differences between a CocoaPod and a generic open source library.
 The most important ones, aside from the actual source, are the `.podspec` and `LICENSE`.
-We do not accept libraries into the public master repo without a code license.
+We do not accept libraries into the trunk without a code license.
 For information on what license to choose, we suggest reading [this article on CodingHorror](http://www.codinghorror.com/blog/2007/04/pick-a-license-any-license.html) or [tl;dr Legal](http://www.tldrlegal.com/).

 We recommend letting CocoaPods do the hard work here.
 Running `pod lib create [pod name]` will set you up with a well thought out library structure allowing you to easily include your files and get started quickly.
-In addition the template offers some terminal commands to automate a lot of the release / updating.

 > The initial folder structure looks like this: